 What Can You Swap Your Caffeine Fix For?

 Luckily for you, if you’re looking to reduce your caffeine intake to improve your overall health and boost your energy levels, then there are plenty of things to swap your caffeine out for.
-We’ve listed some of the best alternatives below, to help you make your transition from caffeine as smooth and easy as possible:
+We’ve listed some of the best alternatives below (with further alternatives to coffee here), to help you make your transition from caffeine as smooth and easy as possible:

 jrny shakes - Our jrny shakes are a perfect way to swap out your caffeine fix.
 Instead of your morning coffee, you can now reach for your protein-packed, multi-vitamin shake that’s backed by science, and you’ll be feeling the benefits in no time.
 The caffeine withdrawal symptoms will be long gone, and you’ll see a notable improvement in your energy levels, anxiety levels and overall health.